-- 1 (c) Daily Basis refers to the per day mode of paying a worker, as bilaterally agreed upon by the employer and worker; - (d) Hazardous Work Conditions refer to any activity or circumstance where a worker is exposed to any risk which constitutes imminent danger to his or her health or safety.
-This includes potential risks of disability, injury, illness or death due to the presence of biologic agents, radiation, chemicals, substances, hazardous materials; physical hazards in the work environment; or the nature of work, processes performed, or equipment used therein; - (e) Informal Economy based on the ILO Recommendation No. 204 concerning the Transition from the Informal to the Formal, adopted during the 104th International Labour Conference (ILC) in June, 2015 this refers to "all economic activities by workers and economic units that are in law or in practice not covered or insufficiently covered by formal arrangements"; - (e-1) Economic Units in the informal economy include: - units that employ hired labour;
+- community (or a section thereof) is responsible for the implementation of the work, and therefore, functions as a contractor; - 3 (c) Daily Basis refers to the per day mode of paying a worker, as bilaterally 4 agreed upon by the employer and worker; - 5 (d) Hazardous Work Conditions refer to any activity or circumstance where a 6 worker is exposed to any risk which constitutes imminent danger to his or 7 her health or safety.
+This includes potential risks of disability, injury, illness 8 or death due to the presence of biologic agents, radiation, chemicals, 9 substances, hazardous materials; physical hazards in the work 10 environment; or the nature of work, processes performed, or equipment 11 used therein; - (e) Informal Economy based on the ILO Recommendation No. 204 concerning the Transition from the Informal to the Formal, adopted during the 104th International Labour Conference (ILC) in June, 2015 this refers to "all economic activities by workers and economic units that are in law or in practice not covered or insufficiently covered by formal arrangements";

+18 (e-1) Economic Units in the informal economy include:

-- units that are owned by individuals working on their own account, either alone or with the help of contributing family workers; and, - cooperatives and social and solidarity economy units; - informal work that may be found across all sectors of the economy, in both public and private spaces. - (f) Informal Economy Workers' Organization refers to a group or groups of informal sector workers, whether formally constituted or otherwise, that are organized with the primary objective of promoting the welfare of workers in informal economy; - 25 (g) Monthly Basis refers to the per month mode of paying a worker as bilaterally agreed upon by the employer and worker; - 27 (h) Pakyaw Basis refers to the pre-contracted wholesale mode of paying a worker as bilaterally agreed upon by the employer and worker; - 29 (i) Piece rate refers to payment of products or services by piece of work or by service rendered; - 31 (j) Security of/in the Workplace refers to the right of every worker and informal 32 economic units to an enabling environment that guarantees and protects the spaces to undertake their work, including the right to feel safe in one's own work space, legal security of tenure and freedom from discrimination, risk, danger, doubt, anxiety, or fear of being removed, evicted or prevented from working;
+- 19 units that employ hired labour; - units that are owned by individuals working on their own account, either alone or with the help of contributing family workers; and, 18 -cooperatives and social and solidarity economy units; - informal work that may be found across all sectors of the economy, in both public and private spaces - (f) Informal Economy Workers' Organization refers to a group or groups of informal sector workers, whether formally constituted or otherwise, that are organized with the primary objective of promoting the welfare of workers in informal economy; - 30 (g) Monthly Basis refers to the per month mode of paying a worker as 31 bilaterally agreed upon by the employer and worker;

+(h) Pakyaw Basis refers to the pre-contracted wholesale mode of paying a worker as bilaterally agreed upon by the employer and worker;